 Image 29 – Fracture Through Elbow With Previously Bony Ankylosis and Flexion Deformity

-43 years old male patient fell from bike and injured his elbow.
-The xray revealed a fracture in ankylosed elbow.
+43 years old male patient fell from the bike and injured his elbow.
+The xray revealed a fracture in the ankylosed elbow.
 The ankylosis was bony type in nature.

 The patient could not provide reliable history or documents related to ankylosis.

-The patient was treated in fiber cast after positioning the limb in same amount of deformity.
+The patient was treated in fiber cast after positioning the limb in the same amount of deformity.

 The xray above was taken after 4 weeks of application of cast and shows a uniting fracture.

 Image 30 -Xray Elbow Showing Intercondylar Fracture of Humerus

 Xray of fracture of the intercondylar region of the humerus.